 Nia Williams PG Dip Integrative counselling MBACP

 Hello, I am a friendly, down to earth, qualified and experienced integrative counsellor, who is a registered member of the BACP.
-I offer face to face individual counselling for anyone over the age of 16.
+I am currently offering online individual counselling for anyone over the age of 16.
+Once Covid 19 restrictions have been lifted I will be offering face to face sessions again.

 I work in an integrative way, meaning that my way of working can be tailored to suit you, as everyone has different ways of getting through life.
 I believe that you are the expert on you and your experiences; through my understanding of human behaviour and relationships, we can gain further understanding of who you are, and how you relate to people.
 Having the space to explore yourself and your relationships can give you insight into yourself and possibly change in a way that is beneficial to you.